John Crowder (Lord Mayor of London): Illness and death

 In mid-September 1830 his health became slowly but seriously affected.
-On 9 November 1830 he was removed in a very feeble state to his house at Hammersmith, where he lingered till 2 December, when he died, aged seventy-four years.
+On 9 November 1830 he was removed in a very feeble state to his house at Hammersmith, where he lingered till 2 December, when he died, in his seventy fourth year.
 His remains were interred in the parish church of Christchurch, Newgate-street.
 His brother, James Pecholier Crowder, died at Stockwell Common two days before the Alderman.

 In 1865 his daughter, Rosetta Waddell (nee Crowder), had his remains reinterred in a family vault in the Lebanon Circle on the western side of Highgate Cemetery.